jacksund/simmate/README.md

 [Shields Badges](https://shields.io/)
 -->

 > :warning: For Simmate's workflow module, we are currently reliant on VASP, which is an expensive DFT software that can be difficult to install for beginners.
 We are working to move away from propriatary softwares and toward free/open-source codes like ABINIT, Quantum Espresso, or DFTK.jl.
-That way, you can just install Simmate and we'll take care of the rest.
+That way you can install Simmate and we will take care of the rest.
 This will take time though... so we recommend that fully experimental labs wait until Simmate hits this milestone.
-If you'd like to be notified when this occurs, send us an email (simmate-team@gmail.com).
+If you'd like to be notified when this occurs, send us an email at simmate.team@gmail.com.

 ## Welcome!